 “You’re much more than that,” Jack said.

 “Am I?”
 Mary asked.

 “I’m just a random hooker you picked up in Detroit.
 There are who knows how many hundreds more just like me?”

-“But they’re not you,” Nick said with earnest.
+“But they’re not you,” Jack said with earnest.
 “Just like you’re not them.
 And I wouldn’t trade you for any single one of them.”

 “If not me, it would have been somebody else,” Mary said.
 “And you would have been saying the same thing to her.”

 “There’s no way to really know that for sure, is there?”
-Nick said.
+Jack said.

 “Come on,” Mary said.
 “Just admit it.”

 “Not going to,” Jack said.
 “When you get right down to it, there’s no way to really know anything for sure.
 I’m sure neither one of us pictured our lives turning out exactly like they have.
 Do you?”